 If you are planning to move to the UAE, healthcare in Dubai won’t disappoint you.
 As long as you and your family are insured you will have access to good hospitals, skilled doctors and modern medical facilities.

 Dubai has made health insurance compulsory for expats, visitors and residents.
 Although in most cases it’s the responsibility of employers to cover their staff, sometimes it can add financial burden to your bank account as well, especially if you have dependents.

 However, because the government allowed free access to medical services to all qualifying individuals, doctors are stretched in terms of their time – and facilities and amenities are also under pressure.
 This is what mandatory health insurance in Dubai aims to rectify.

 Ultimately it’s worth keeping in mind the fact that Dubai has long-term plans to become a centre for medical excellence and tourism, and it’s therefore seen as essential that they raise the standards in terms of the consistency of what they can offer.

-If you’re thinking of living in Dubai and you’ll be working in the UAE, do inquire whether your employer will cover your family.
+If you’re thinking of working in the UAE, do inquire whether your employer will cover your family.
 If not, and private insurance seems too expensive for you, the Essential Benefits Plan will be your best choice.

 According to the National Travel and Health Network and Centre, which is commissioned by the Health Protection Agency in the UK, expats in Dubai are potentially at risk of hepatitis A and B, rabies and tetanus, therefore you should seek personal medical advice from your GP before moving to Dubai to determine whether you should undergo a vaccination program.